Avital Tamir

-Avital Tamir (אביטל תמיר) is an Israeli musician best known for his work as the lead singer for metal band Betzefer and for his experimental pop trio On Shoulders of Giants.
+Avital Tamir (אביטל תמיר) is an Israeli musician best known as the former lead singer for metal band Betzefer and for his experimental pop trio On Shoulders of Giants.
 He was also briefly a member of fellow Betzefer bandmate Matan Cohen's death metal band Nail Within.

-Musical career
+Career

 Betzefer (1998–2016)

 Avital Tamir formed Betzefer along with guitarist Matan Cohen and drummer Roey Berman as a one-off band for a high school gig in 1998.

 What started as a high school gig became a big part of the lives of the band members and since then the band started working, first as a cover band and later they started recording their own material, releasing Pitz Aachbar in 2000 and the EP New Hate in 2003.
 In 2005, the band released its first full-length album Down Low.

 Tamir was the vocalist for the band since its formation and appeared on all of the band's releases, until his departure in 2016.
 He was replaced by Aharon Ragoza.